 Chinese Music — History, Classifications, Artists, Eminent Songs, and Fun Facts

-Chinese Music has been an important art form throughout history, from ancient worship songs that imitate natural sounds, to significant aspects of rituals and rites that represent civilization and respect, for people to celebrate, relax, cultivate, appreciate, and sing along.
+Chinese Music has been an important art form throughout history, from ancient worship songs that imitate natural sounds to significant aspects of rituals and rites representing civilization and respect for people to celebrate, relax, cultivate, appreciate, and sing along.

 Facts and Characteristics of Traditional Chinese Music

-Traditional Chinese music, throughout history, has a close connection to ancient Chinese Poetry.
+Traditional Chinese music, throughout history, has been closely connected to ancient Chinese Poetry.

 The oldest existing poem collection Shi Jing, compiled by Confucius (551 BC — 479 BC), also named Classic of Poetry or Classic of Songs, is about ancient poems with melodic tunes from the 11th to 6th Centuries BC.

 Moreover, all ancient Chinese poems in history have tunes that could be sung.